-In 2014, the EPA issued its final rule applicable to cooling water intake structures at existing power plants.
-The rule requires a case-by-case evaluation and plan for reducing aquatic organisms impinged on the facility's intake screens or entrained through the plant's cooling water system.
+In July 2018, the United States Court of Appeals for the Second Circuit upheld the EPA's Section 316(b) Rule applicable to cooling water intake structures at existing power plants.
+The rule requires a case-by-case evaluation and plan for reducing aquatic organisms impinged on a power plant's cooling water intake screens or entrained through the plant's cooling water system.
 All of Ameren Missouri's coal-fired and nuclear energy centers are subject to the cooling water intake structures rule.
-The rule will be implemented during the permit renewal process of each energy center's water discharge permit, between 2018 and 2023.
+The rule will be implemented by Ameren Missouri during the permit renewal process of each energy center's water discharge permit, which is expected to be completed by 2023.

-Additionally, in 2015, the EPA issued a rule to revise the effluent limitation guidelines applicable to steam electric generating units.
+In 2015, the EPA issued a rule to revise the effluent limitation guidelines applicable to steam electric generating units.
 These guidelines established national standards for water discharges that are based on the effectiveness of available control technology.
 The EPA's 2015 rule prohibits effluent discharges of certain waste streams and imposes more stringent limitations on certain water discharges from power plants.
 In September 2017, the EPA published a rule that postponed the compliance dates by two years for the limitations applicable to two specific waste streams so that it could potentially revise those standards.
+Ameren Missouri is in the process of constructing wastewater treatment facilities that meet the limitations in these quidelines at three of its energy centers.